 History of the Prado Museum

-The history of the Prado Museum lies in its large collection.
-Through the years, more and more artworks have been added to the collection, which has made it one of the biggest museums in the world.
-If you are visiting the Prado Museum, its history should intrigue you as well.
+If you have ever wondered what is the history of the Prado Museum, the answer lies within its extensive collection.
+Over the years, more and more masterpieces have been added, transforming it into one of the largest museums in the world.
+If you are planning a visit, you will find its history just as intriguing as the art itself.

 prado museum building